Benzthiazide is used in fluid retention (edema), heart failure, increased blood pressure and kidney stone

 How it works

-Benzthiazide lowers blood pressure and swelling by increasing the amount of urine, which removes extra water and certain electrolytes from the body.
+Benzthiazide lowers blood pressure and swelling by removing the extra water and electrolytes from the body.

 Common side effects